spolischook/travis-nginx-test/src/OroPro/Bundle/ElasticSearchBundle/Resources/doc/agent_and_engine.md

 **Class:** OroPro\Bundle\ElasticSearchBundle\Engine\IndexAgent

 Index agent is used by search engine to get index name, initialize client and perform reindex operation.
-Agent receives DI configuration of search engine, and based on it defines index name and entity mapping.
-Then it adds additional settings to tokenize text fields, and merge all generated data with external configuration.
+Agent receives DI configuration of search engine and based on it defines index name and entity mapping.
+Then it adds additional settings to tokenize text fields and merge all generated data with external configuration.

-Entity mapping built based on search entity configuration defined in search.yml files, main configuration and field type mappings.
+Entity mapping built based on search entity configuration defined in `search.yml` files, main configuration and field type mappings.
 Field type mapping are injected through DI as parameter _oropro\_elasticsearch.field\_type\_mapping_: